RITHIKASRI240/One-stop-Personalized-Career-and-Education-Advisor-/README.md

 # DESIGN REVIEW

 The design of the One Stop Personalized Career and Education Advisor was reviewed successfully.
 The navigation flow, forms, and recommendation features were verified to ensure a simple and user-friendly experience.
 The design is finalized and ready for implementation.
+# FRONTEND ENVIRONMENT SET UP

+The frontend development environment was set up successfully.
+The project structure was created, and the required tools and dependencies were configured.
+The environment is now ready for designing and developing the user interface.